Completed – Te Tupu Pai – Growing well

 The Wellington Regional Growth Framework (WRGF) outlines a long-term vision for how the region will grow, change and respond to key urban development challenges and opportunities.
 It was developed by central and local governments and mana whenua.
 The framework has been adopted by councils across the region, including Kāpiti.

-Our proposed approach to growth considers this regional framework and gives more detail on how Kāpiti plans to manage its future growth through intensification and greenfield development.
+Our growth strategy considers this regional framework and gives more detail on how Kāpiti plans to manage its future growth through intensification and greenfield development.

 Kāpiti's Long-term Plan 2021–41